SCCM ConfigMgr FIX Removing computers from a collection may cause an unexpected reboot. Please refer to the Original Post and KB article link here.

 (2) Assignment policy delete

 The reason why the issue occurred is that the policy 1 arrived before policy 2.
 Based on current ConfigMgr 2007 design, the program policy deletion is not prioritized over maintenance window policy deletion because the policies were evaluated and applied one by one and there is no priority flag in the policies.
+SCCM ConfigMgr FIX Removing computers from a collection may cause an unexpected reboot.

 This is by design behaviour in ConfigMgr 2007.